FoilDock Strategic Render 03: Wide-angle industrial overview of the shipyard deployment.

 Institutional Identity

-FoilDock Panama is the **Master Licensee** for the Americas, licensed by GreenDock to operate patented ship-dismantling technology.
-We are guided by a clear vision to establish Panama as the global hub for environmentally sustainable maritime deconstruction.
+FoilDock Panama is licensed by GreenDock to operate patented ship-dismantling technology.
+We are guided by a clear vision to establish Panama as the global hub for environmentally sustainable ship dismantling.

 1

-Our objective is to establish the FoilDock approach as the undisputed industry standard in the Americas.
-As the Master Licensee, we facilitate the construction of dry docks not only for ship-dismantling but also for the repair of marine structures through exclusive sub-licensing in Panama.
+Our objective is to establish the FoilDock approach as the industry standard in the Americas.
+We facilitate sub-licensing in Panama for technology licensed by GREENDOCK.

 2